US warns it will not let Iran 'slow walk' nuclear talks

 At this stage, he said the United States will pursue its efforts at diplomacy -- but reasserted it has "other tools" at its disposal should negotiations fail.

-President Joe Biden has said he wants to re-enter the deal, and the United States has been participating in this week's talks indirectly.
+President Joe Biden has said he wants to re-enter the deal, and the United States has been participating in this week's talks indirectly toward that end.

+But the initial expressions of optimism from the Biden administration have gradually given way to a deepening sense of pessimism.

+The United States is certainly "preparing for a world in which there is no chance" for the nuclear deal, the American official stressed.

 Iran has always insisted that its nuclear program is peaceful.